emilianvrd/Maneuvers/# Fighting moves.md

 ### Brutal Shove
 Push\
 1 action\
 You make a powerful strike to push your foe away.
 Make a Melee Strike with a two handed weapon.
-On a success, the target is also moved 2m away from you, or takes a -2 circumstance penalty to AC if the area it would be moved into is occupied.
+On a success, the target is also moved 4m away from you, or takes a -2 circumstance penalty to AC if the area it would be moved into is occupied.

 ### Combat assessment
 1 action\
 You make a telegraphed attack to learn about your foe.
 Make a Melee Strike.
 On a hit, you can immediately attempt a check to Recall Knowledge about the target.
 On a critical hit, you gain a +2 circumstance bonus to the check to Recall Knowledge.

+### Cover Fire
+Ranged\
+1 action\
+You lay down suppressive fire to protect allies by forcing foes to take cover from your wild attacks.
+Make a Ranged Strike; the target must decide before you roll your attack whether it will duck out of the way.
+If the target ducks, it gains a +2 circumstance bonus to AC against your attack, or a +4 circumstance bonus to AC if it has cover.
+It also takes a –2 circumstance penalty to ranged attack rolls until the end of its next turn.
+If the target chooses not to duck, you gain a +1 circumstance bonus to your attack roll for that Strike.

+### Duelist's Edge
+Free action\
+When you roll for Initiative, you can use a free action to gain a +2 circumstance bonus to the roll and to immediatly draw a one-handed weapon.

 ### Disarming Twist
 Disarm\